2 min read

 Take for example, my own engine install on Kailani, though I need to explain why Kailani needs a new engine in the first place.

 When I bought the boat, a young gentleman in the Army named John sold me a dream and he sold it well.
 He’d been living on the boat dockside for about a year and the interior was as homey as it gets.
-There was a swivel mounted Roku TV which swung around for movie watching in the saloon OR up in the comfy V-Berth!
-Warm string lights illuminated the wood paneling which hid the insulation and allowed the small A/C unit to keep the boat comfortable during summer.
+There was a swivel mounted Roku TV for movies in the saloon OR the comfy V-Berth!
+Warm string lights illuminated the interior wood paneling which hid the insulation and allowed a small A/C unit to keep the boat comfortable during summer.
 The galley was neatly organized and clean.
 The saloon table had coins and maps from faraway lands inlaid into its surface and the surrounding benches were comfortable and cozy.
-I pictured morning coffee and breakfast as we gently rocked at anchor, tucked away in a leeward cove somewhere in the Hawaiian islands.
-On my first visit to the boat the fridge was stocked with beers and John and I shared a few over sunset as we talked about Kailani’s history.
+The boat conjured images of morning coffee and breakfast gently rocking at anchor, tucked away in a leeward cove somewhere in the Hawaiian islands.

 Here’s where I come in.